FesseMisk/FesseMisk.github.io/_posts/2022-10-07-op_homlgang.md

 A lot of unclear problem solving was applied and nothing gave results.

-In the end we appended the known password to a short separate passwordlist such that the new file included 50 known wrong passwords and one know correct password.
+In the end we appended the known password to a short separate passwordlist such that the new file included 50 known wrong passwords and one known correct password.

 This made john function correctly and gave us the correct result.